HSLdevcom/digitransit/Architecture.md

 ## Deployment

-Deployment project contains DevOps stuff that weaves components together and enables Ops to manage the service.
+Digitransit-deploy project contains tools for DevOps teams.
+These tools can be used to build docker images, start containers, and link containers together.